A rising tide lifts all boats: Meaning

 The expression also applies to free-market policies, in that comparative-advantage production and subsequent trade would theoretically increase incomes for all participating entities.
 It is said to be a favorite proverb of former U.S. Treasury Secretary Robert Rubin.

 However, the term has also been used in recent years to highlight economic inequality.
 Gene Sperling, Bill Clinton's former economic advisor, has opined that, in the absence of appropriate policies, "the rising tide will lift some boats, but others will run aground."
 British Labour MP Ed Miliband said at a party conference that “they used to say a rising tide lifted all boats.
 Now the rising tide just seems to lift the yachts.”
 New Zealand Labour MP David Parker has stated that "We believe that a rising tide of economic growth should lift all boats, not just the super yachts."

+Earlier uses

+The phrase appears in a January 1910 article in the Boston Evening Transcript, about Christian missionary work, which states that "The question was asked several times, what about work at home?
+The answer given was that a rising tide lifts all boats."